 Where to get help

-Depending on your enquiry, your best option may be to first contact your family, friends, airline, travel agent, tour operator, employer or travel insurer.
-Your travel insurer should have a 24 hour emergency number.
+Depending on what you need, your best option may be to first contact your family, friends, travel agent, travel insurance provider, employer or airline.
+Your travel insurer should have a 24-hour emergency number.

 Australian High Commission, Port of Spain

 TRINIDAD AND TOBAGO

 Telephone: (1 868) 822 5450

 Australian High Commision website for information about opening hours and temporary closures that may affect service provision.

 In a consular emergency, if you are unable to contact the Embassy, you can contact the 24-hour Consular Emergency Centre on +61 2 6261 3305 or 1300 555 135 within Australia.

 If you're travelling during hurricane season, or after a natural disaster, contact your tour operator to check whether tourist services at your planned destination have been affected.

 Belize is subject to hurricanes and associated landslides, mudslides, flooding and disruptions to essential services.
 The hurricane season is June to November, but tropical storms and hurricanes can occur in other months.
 The low-lying coastal islands of Belize are particularly vulnerable and may be cut off from communications and outside assistance during hurricanes.